');

 About Newport, ME

-Newport is a small community in Maine with a population of 1,469 residents.
-The median household income is $42,740 per year, which is below the national average.
-The median age in Newport is 50.3 years.
+Newport is a small town located in Maine with a population of 1,469 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $42,740 per year, which is 43% below the national median of $75,149.
+The median age of 50.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Newport Ranks in Maine